artsy/artsy.github.io/source/_posts/2014-01-30-isolating-spurious-and-nondeterministic-tests.markdown

       ...
     end

-You continuous integration script can exclude the tagged tests as follows:
+Your continuous integration script can exclude the tagged tests as follows:

     bundle exec rspec --tag ~spurious